springone-tour-2020-cicd/katacoda-scenarios/argocd/step3.md

 Next, let's log into UI.

-Click on the tab titled `Dashboard`.
-This tab is defaulting to localhost:80 in the tutorial environment, so it will automatically open the Argo CD dashboard UI when the service EXTERNAL IP becomes ready.
+Click on the tab titled `ArgoCD UI`.
+This tab is pointing to localhost:8080, so it should open the Argo CD dashboard UI.

 You can also use the following link to open the Argo CD UI in a new tab if you prefer: